Performances of pianist Tatiana Roitman Mann have been recognized by the BBC as “formidable…both accurate and with rarely seen joy.”

 Tatiana Roitman Mann holds graduate degrees from Manhattan School of Music, the Royal Academy of Music in London, and a D.M.A. in Piano Performance from University of Minnesota.
 Her principal teachers include Prof. Tatiana Sarkissova, Dr. Marc Silverman and Prof. Alexander Braginsky.

-In 2017 Dr. Mann accepted the position of Professor of Practice in Keyboard Studies, at Texas Tech University.
+In 2017 Dr. Mann accepted the position of Assistant Professor of Practice in Keyboard Studies, at Texas Tech University.